 On April 13, 2016, the Company entered into separate, privately-negotiated conversion agreements (the "Conversion Agreements") with certain holders of the Convertible Notes.
 Under the Conversion Agreements, such holders agreed to convert an aggregate principal amount of \$64.2 million of Convertible Notes held by them.
 The Company initially settled each \$1,000 principal amount of Convertible Notes surrendered for conversion by delivering 136 shares of the Company's common stock on April 18, 2016.
 In total, the Company issued an aggregate of 8,732,152 shares of its common stock on this initial closing date.
-In addition, pursuant to the Conversion Agreements, at the additional closings (as defined in the Conversion Agreements), the Company issued an aggregate of 3,635,511 shares of the Company's common stock representing an aggregate of \$27.7 million as additional payments in respect of the conversion of the Convertible Notes.
-The number of additional shares was determined based on the daily VWAP (as defined in the Conversion Agreements) of the Company's common stock pursuant to the Conversion Agreements and the date of the Conversion Agreements.
+In addition, pursuant to the Conversion Agreements, at the additional closings (as defined in the Conversion Agreements), the Company issued an aggregate of \$27.7 million as additional payments in respect of the conversion of the Convertible Notes.
+The number of additional shares was determined based on the daily VWAP (as defined in the Conversion Agreements) of the Company's common stock for each of the trading days in the 10-day trading period following the date of the Conversion Agreements.
 The issuance of 12,367,663 total shares of the Company's common stock pursuant to the Conversion Agreements resulted in an increase to common stock and additional paid-in capital of \$101.0 million.